 For Year Ahead Flexible RA and Three Year Forward Local RA showings, use the "Local and Flexible RA Template."
 The three Local Res tabs are for reporting year ahead local resources committed to meet Three Year Forward Local RA obligations.
+For 2022, all LSEs must meet 100% of their local requirements.
+For 2023 and 2024, the CPE has the responsibility to meet the local requirements in PG&E and SCE's distribution service areas.
+LSEs that self-show local resources towards meeting the 2023 and 2024 local requirements pursuant to D.20-06-002, OP 4, must still submit a filing on September 30, 2021.
+For 2023 and 2024, LSEs must meet their local requirement in SDG&E's distribution service area.
 The Committed Flexible Res tab is for reporting flexible resources that are committed to meeting flexible capacity obligations.
 The three summary tabs include summary tables for both Three Year Forward Local and Flexible YA compliance, and the monthly Local RA obligation is capped at the System requirement.

-The System RA Template contains an "Under Construction" tab that allows LSEs to claim the capacity of resources that are expected to come online within the next year.
+The System RA Template contains an "Under Construction" tab that allows LSEs to claim - in their Year Ahead RA filings - the capacity of resources that are expected to come online within the next year.
 There is not a similar tab in the Year Ahead Local and Flexible RA Template.
 However, pursuant to D.08-06-031 and D.09-06-028, LSEs may count Local resources that are expected to come online in the future by listing them in the Local tab(s) for the month(s) and year(s) when they will be available.
 Similarly, IOUs may show local CAM resources that are expected to come online within the three-year-forward time period - and which are currently listed in the "Other" tab of the NQC list - on the physical resource tab(s) for the appropriate month(s) and year(s) in the Year Ahead Local and Flexible RA Reporting Template.
 If any such resource does not yet have an NQC value, the LSE should report the contract value for the resource as a proxy (or the nameplate value, in the case of an owned resource), adjusting for ELCC factors as appropriate.
 As with all resources, LSEs should ensure that the Capacity Effective Start Date and Capacity Effective End Date for resources coming online in future years reflect the dates when these resources will be - or are expected to be - available.
 Energy Division may ask for additional information demonstrating that a resource is expected to be available on the dates that an LSE lists in its filing.